 According to McKinsey & Company research, there are six myths businesses believe in that constrain them from embracing the Industrial Internet of Things.
 We analyzed them and outlined the main myths and obstacles of IIoT adoption and recommend the solutions to overcome them:

-1. IIoT will eliminate people’s demand.
+- IIoT will eliminate people’s demand.
 People will be always required, especially in the digitalization of business processes.
-The thing is that along with displacing jobs that are focused on doing repetitive and tedious tasks, the smart factory provides new jobs which require gaining new capabilities.
+The thing is that along with displacing jobs that are focused on doing repetitive and tedious tasks, the smart factory provides new jobs that require gaining new capabilities.
 This, in turn, requires reskilling of the staff to make the most out of advanced technologies.
 But with huge leaps forward, there is no way back to your workforce to not acquire new capabilities.

-3. Upgrading is not cost-effective.
+- Upgrading is not cost-effective.
 On the contrary, the IoT market is flourishing thanks to the connected sensors’ drop in prices.
 Based on the experience of many businesses, the adoption of smart technologies results in cost reimbursement.
 And here we debunk the following myth about the infeasibility of IIoT for old equipment: you can optimize your existing infrastructure with a minimal substitution of the equipment or even without the need to replace it.
 The main pillar for coming into smart factory technology is an augmentation of the existing systems by IoT-powered sensors, devices, and applications that are capable of managing and controlling the bulk of the endeavor.
 Moreover, predictive maintenance can significantly eliminate downtimes and reduce maintenance costs by up to 40 percent.

 Leverage Smart Manufacturing Technologies to Stay Ahead: IIoT Benefits to Embrace